Why Horsepower Is More Than Just a Number

 • Work = force applied over distance

-• Time = how fast that work is done
+• Time = how fast the work is done

 So horsepower measures how fast energy is being converted into motion.